 Mediation offers an alternative to litigation which is cooperative in nature.
 It is absolutely vital that both parties be heard and their needs and concerns be understood.
 However, the mediation process recognizes that both parties often want the same thing: an amicable and reasonable resolution that works for everyone.
 Especially when your legal dispute includes topics relating to your children, the benefits of non-combative mediation cannot be overstated.

 Additionally, mediation is private and confidential.
 Many individuals are not aware that litigation based divorce involves what is called a discovery process where the courts will request full access to financial and other documentation of both parties.
 While mediations may certainly involve sharing financial and other documents, it will be done in a private and confidential setting.

-Will Mediation Produce a More Beneficial Outcome in Morris County?
+Will Mediation Produce a More Beneficial Outcome?

 A successful mediation will not only adhere to New Jersey laws and regulations, but also take into account the perspectives, interests, and needs of all parties involved.
 In a vacuum, the processes of litigation and mediation should produce the same net results.
 In practice, this is not always the case.
 Our Morris County mediation attorneys find that mediation has a higher success rate when it comes to finding mutually beneficial outcomes.